Integra LifeSciences (IART)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Integra LifeSciences.

-Integra LifeSciences falls short of our quality standards.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its sturdy operating margins show it has disciplined cost controls, the downside is its cash profitability fell over the last five years.
-On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+We see the value of companies making people healthier, but in the case of Integra LifeSciences, we’re out.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its operating margins are in line with the overall healthcare sector, the downside is its cash profitability fell over the last five years.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Integra LifeSciences’s P/E ratio based on the next 12 months is 5.5x.
+Integra LifeSciences’s P/E ratio based on the next 12 months is 4.9x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are better investments elsewhere.